Building career skills during your research PhD at the MacDiarmid Institute

 Participants in CRISP will earn a ‘badge’ for participation in each opt-in module.
 The MacDiarmid Institute will record and attest to the badges obtained by each student.
 There will be approximately 15 modules on offer in total over a 2-year period, and we have set a goal of 8 badges for achievement of a full CRISP programme.
 There will be no formal assessment, and badges do not constitute formal qualifications.

-Modules will be delivered as face-to-face themed workshops e.g. 2-3 modules may be available over a 2-day period in one location.
+Modules will be delivered as face-to-face themed workshops e.g. 2-3 modules may be available over a 2-day period in one location, or over a short period in a hybrid format if travel is not possible.
 Students are not expected to attend all available modules within a workshop, and some modules may be delivered in parallel.
 Each module will typically take half a day or a full day.
 A small amount of preparatory and follow-up material may be delivered online.

 The modules offered will develop skills that are broadly relevant to many career choices.
 They have been selected through analysis of our alumni data, as well as feedback from a range of potential employers of materials science graduates.
 We have consulted with start-ups, multinational R&D intensive companies, investors, professional services companies, and government agencies.